iampopovich/falling-pickaxe/README.md

 - **Community-Driven Challenges:** Host live competitions, subscriber challenges, and donation-triggered events that make every stream a unique and engaging event.
 Build a loyal community and watch your subscriber count soar!

 Transform your YouTube channel into a money-making, interactive gaming hub with **Falling Pickaxe** – the ultimate mining adventure that delivers explosive action, high viewer engagement, and serious revenue potential.
 Start streaming today and experience the thrill of interactive arcade gaming like never before!

+## Inspiration
+As I showed you in the video my inspiration was [Petyr](https://www.youtube.com/@petyrguardian) and the other YouTubers who made their own version of the Falling Pickaxe game.
+Huge thanks to them.